 - Omnidirectional- This allows the mic to pick sound from all directions.
 It is perfect for live recordings where you need the mic to capture the ambiance.

-This makes it the perfect microphone for podcasts, recording spoken word, live streaming on any platform.
+This makes it the perfect microphone for podcasts, recording spoken word, and live streaming on any platform.
 This mic is incredibly popular among content creators and not so much among music recording artists.

 The AT2020 is a USB condenser microphone that focuses on speech and broadcasts.
 The AT2020 is also the go-to microphone for vocal and instrument recording.

 It is quite simple to operate.
 There are no extra controls or switches on it.
-It has one polar pattern, that is, cardioid polar pattern.
+It has one polar pattern, that is, the cardioid polar pattern.

 The mic also has a slightly higher self-noise around 20dB covering the entire audible spectrum, just like Blue Yeti, with a range of between 20Hz and 20kHz.

 This is an excellent mic for recording acoustic instruments, recording spoken word as well as electric instruments.
 It allows you to record directly to your computer, which is a plus.

 This mic has a rather high SPL max of 136Db.
 It can comfortably handle high pitches, which makes this microphone a useful tool for music.
 With an excellent dynamic response, this microphone captures even the slightest sounds in broadcasts and recordings.
 This makes it perfect for recording instruments or recording in louder environments.

 To top it up, the microphone has an appealing design and is sturdy, weighing around 1.3 pounds.
 It does not come with an accompanying mounting stand, but you can get one separately